data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 **Daniel:** Yup.

-**Host:** What sort of a better place would I have been if I had had Pachyderm available to me at the time?
+**Kyle:** What sort of a better place would I have been if I had had Pachyderm available to me at the time?

 **Daniel:** Yeah, exactly.
 So, if your forecasts were running in Pachyderm, every analysis that runs in Pachyderm or every transformation or processing stage, it outputs to another committed repository.
 So you might have your forecasting model outputting to a forecasting data repository in the future.